+91 9158 199 199 Consult Online Book Appointment

 FAQ

-A torn meniscus usually produces localized pain in the knee.
+This is usually produces localized pain in the knee.
 Pain increases in activities that involve twisting the knee or squatting.
 Sometimes torn meniscus may lead to the locking of a joint or the formation of a loose piece.

 You should avoid movements which involve twisting of knee & squatting.